jonasgrebe/pt-singan-single-image-gan/README.md

   <img src="https://contributors-img.web.app/image?repo=jonasgrebe/pt-singan-single-image-gan" />
 </a>

-## Note
-- Inner Steps in the Official Implementation?
-- Spectral Normalization instead of Gradient Penalty?
-Other Loss Functions?
-- Deformable Convolutions in Generator/Discriminator?

 ## How to use

 For each of the exemplary SinGAN applications, we created an easy-to-use python script that can be run directly from the console by specifying the necessary parameters.
 All of these scripts have in common that they require either just the run_name of a pretrained SinGAN model or the --not_pretrained flag together with the number of scales N and the number of steps per scale.
 For instance, the following additional command line arguments would train a SinGAN model with 8 scales and 2000 steps per scale: